wangye0523/wangye0523.github.io/_pages/about.md

 Ye Wang, School of Artificial Intelligence, [Chongqing University of Posts and Telecommunications](https://english.cqupt.edu.cn/).

-Dr. Ye Wang received his Ph.D. in Computer Engineering from Texas A&M University.
+Dr. Wang received his Ph.D. in Computer Engineering from [Texas A&M University](https://engineering.tamu.edu/ce/index.html).
 His research focuses on natural language processing, particularly multimodal dialogue generation, intention reasoning, and affective computing.
-He has published widely in leading journals, including IEEE Transactions on Affective Computing (TAC), IEEE Journal of Biomedical and Health Informatics (J-BHI), IEEE Transactions on Consumer Electronics (TCE), Information Fusion, and Information Processing & Management.
+He has published widely in top-tier journals, including IEEE Transactions on Affective Computing (TAC), IEEE Journal of Biomedical and Health Informatics (J-BHI), IEEE Transactions on Consumer Electronics (TCE), Information Fusion, and Information Processing & Management.

 He has led research projects funded by the National Natural Science Foundation of China and provincial-level foundations.
 His work has been recognized with honors such as Best Paper Candidate at ISPCE-AS 2023 and Best Paper Award at the International Conference on Brain Informatics 2024.
 Before joining CQUPT, he worked as an AI researcher at Samsung Research America.